fangpinsern/Project-Elmo/README.md

 ### Architecture
 For each box you see in the image above, they will have their own classes.
 Every class will have a "blueprint" of what should be done when creating the object (Classic OOP).

+Every object "below" the statement level is a "base" class in the base module.

+Base classes:
+1. Condition Expression - cond_expr
+2. Constant Value - const_value
+3. Expression Value - expr_val
+4. Factor - factor
+5. Name - NAME
+6. Procedure name - proc_name
+7. Relationship Expression - rel_expr
+8. Relationship Factor - rel_factor
+9. Term - term
+10. Variable Name - var_name

+Each of the base classes will have its own generator.
+This would help generate an instance of the given base objects or get an existing one.

+To keep track of what a generator has generated, we use a static Arraylist in each generator.
+This will help us get existing values if needed.
+All generators are in the utils module.

+Since we are trying to create a random generated program, we have to bring out some random values for the system to work with.
+Hence, every generator has some form of random built in.
+For more details about how the random system works, please refer to the below sections.

+Each generator implements 2 methods:
+1. getRandom
+2. getRandomExisting

+NOTE: Here we use the word "implements" loosely.
+These methods return different types for each generator.
+Hence, we do not group them under the same Java interface.
+However, for convenience and ease of use, we have they all named the same.

+For `getRandom`, we have a random chance of generating a new variable, or getting an existing variable.
+For `getRandomExisting`, we get a random object from the existing objects in the generator.

+For now, if the items in the generator are empty, we would help generate a new object.

+EDIT: This needs to be changed as we this will fail the "EXISTING" requirement of this function.